Ways to Give

 Why is Providing Financial Aid Important?

 Rider believes it is important to admit students on the basis of their personal and academic strengths, without regard to their ability to pay tuition.
-In the current year, approximately 93 percent of Rider students received financial aid totaling over $50 million from Rider resources alone.
-The average institutional grant per student is $13,091.
+Approximately 97 percent of Rider students receive financial assistance from Rider with the average institutional grant per student totaling $13,091.
 The resources Rider devotes to financial aid make it the fastest growing item in the University budget and now represents 25 percent of the total operating budget.
 Because endowment growth has not kept pace with the increasing need for financial aid, Rider has had to rely on annual operating funds to support financial aid.

 Contact University Advancement